mpv-player/mpv/DOCS/man/input.rst

     Return the audio device selected by the AO driver (only implemented for some drivers: currently only ``coreaudio``).

+``working-directory``
+    Return the working directory of the mpv process.
+Can be useful for JSON IPC users, because the command line player usually works with relative paths.

 ``mpv-version``
     Return the mpv version/copyright string.
 Depending on how the binary was built, it might contain either a release version, or just a git hash.